 - A. An eligible member may take up to twelve (12) work weeks of unpaid leave (FMLA Leave) in any school year (July 1 to June 30) for one or more of the following circumstances: - i. the birth of an member's child and to care for the child; - ii. the placement of a child with an member for adoption or foster care; - iii. to care for the spouse, child, or parent of an member when that family member has a serious health condition; - iv. the member's inability to perform the functions of the position because of the member's own serious health condition; - v. for qualifying military situations arising when an member's spouse, son, daughter, or parent is on covered active duty or is called to active duty status in the Regular Armed Forces or in the National Guard or Reserves and deployed to a foreign country. - vi.
 Spouses employed by the Board are jointly entitled to a combined total of twelve (12) weeks of FMLA leave if the leave is requested for the birth or placement of a child or to care for an ill parent (but not parent-in-law).
-Spouses employed by the Board are jointly entitled to a combined total of twenty-six (26) workweeks of FMLA leave if the leave is requested to care for a covered service member. - B. To be eligible for FMLA Leave, members must: - i. have been working for the Board for at least 12 months before the commencement of the leave.
-The 12 months need not be consecutive, as long as any break in employment (other than National Guard or Reserve military service) does not exceed seven (7) years. - ii. have worked at least 1,250 hours during the 12-month period immediately preceding the date the leave is to commence.
-Time spent on unpaid leave does not count towards the 1,250 hours requirement and full-time licensed
+Spouses employed by the Board are jointly entitled to a combined total of twenty-six (26) workweeks of FMLA leave if the leave is requested to care for a covered service member.
+Any period of absence from work due to or necessitated by military service protected under the Uniformed Services Employment and Reemployment Rights Act (USERRA) will be counted in determining an member's eligibility for FMLA leave.